m7md158/ml_project1/README.md

 # ml_project1

-This project predict the income for adults
+This my first project with machine learning , I predict the income for adults
-We use the machine learning algorthmis